Fed walks careful line on trade, but downside risks emerging

 Reports from the Fed’s 12 regional banks showed businesses buoyed by a strong economy, but almost uniformly worried about trade policies that were raising prices of inputs and clouding an otherwise optimistic horizon.

-The words “tariff” or “tariffs” have appeared dozens of times in the three Beige Books published since April, compared to 20 times overall in the prior two decades of reports.
+The words “tariff” or “tariffs” have appeared dozens of times in the three Beige Books published since April, including 31 references in the July report released on Wednesday, compared to 20 times overall in the prior two decades of reports.

 Powell’s careful approach to this week’s congressional committee hearings - not directly criticizing the administration and framing any negative consequences only as things that could happen in theory - is part of any Fed chair’s playbook of sticking to monetary policy and steering clear of elected leaders’ domains.